Stochastic thermodynamics for classical non-Markov jump processes

-Here we discuss the significance of the Fourier embedding in comparison with other Markov embedding techniques.
-Generally, Markov embedding is not unique: there can be several or even infinitely many different Markov embeddings that lead the same non-Markov dynamics when focusing on the target system.
-A concrete example is the Laplace embedding for the non-Markov jump process~\eqref{def:Fourier_MarkovEmbedding_HDP}:
+\paragraph{Gauge invariance of entropy production.} Generally, Markov embedding is not unique: there can be several or even infinitely many different Markov embeddings that lead to the same non-Markov dynamics when focusing on the target system [see Refs.~\cite{KzDidier2019PRL,KzDidier2021PRL,KzDidier2024PRR} for the Laplace embedding as another candidate].
+It is a natural question whether the second law is ``gauge invariant'', that is, whether the cumulative entropy production is independent of the arbitrary choice of Markov embedding.

-as shown in a previous work~\cite{KzDidier2024PRR}.
-However, the Laplace-type fME is {\it always inconsistent} with time-reversal symmetry, because the auxiliary Laplace field follows an intrinsically dissipative, irreversible dynamics (see Methods).
-This mathematical fact implies that, even though both approaches correctly reproduce the non-Markov jump process, the Fourier embedding~\eqref{def:Fourier_MarkovEmbedding_HDP} is advantageous from the point of view of thermodynamics.

-We can understand this superficial enigma by decomposing the EPRs (see Fig.~\ref{fig:FourierVsLaplace} and Methods).
-In general, the EPR is not invariant under the selection of Markov embedding, and the Laplace-type EPR $\dSgm_{\rm tot}$ is different from the Fourier-type EPR $\dsgm_{\rm tot}$: $\dSgm_{\rm tot}\neq \dsgm_{\rm tot}$.
-The physical interpretation of this difference is that the Laplace field $\{Z_t(s)\}_s$ is always in out of equilibrium, even if the target system $x_t$ is in equilibrium.
-However, as shown in the Methods, we can decompose the total EPR, such that

-Here $\dSgm_{\rm hk}$ is a house-keeping EPR, which is associated with the non-equilibrium dynamics of the field variables and $\dSgm_{\rm ex}$ is the excess EPRs, which represents the contribution from the system variables.
-Interestingly, the Laplace-type excess EPR $\dSgm_{\rm ex}$ is equal to the Fourier-type total EPR:

-Thus, the Fourier and Laplace embeddings are essentially equivalent if we only focus on the excess EPR $\dSgm_{\rm ex}=\dsgm_{\rm tot}$.
-Since the latter accounts for the irreversible dynamics of the system, it is the experimentally observable EPR.

-\paragraph{Conclusion.} In this work, we establish stochastic thermodynamics for the non-Markov jump process.
-By introducing the Fourier embedding, we derive the fME for the joint dynamics of both target system $x_t$ and auxiliary Fourier field $\{z_t(s),w_t(s)\}_s$.
-The necessary and sufficient condition is derived for the time-reversal symmetry as Assumptions 1 and 2, whereby the first and second laws of stochastic thermodynamics are formulated.
-By further imposing the PSV on the Hamiltonian as Assumption 3, the second law can be simplified, without needing observation of the auxiliary Fourier field.

-We argue that, among different embedding techniques, which are mathematically equivalent in the sense of reproducing the non-Markov jump process, the Fourier embedding is singled out by its consistency with thermodynamic laws.
-Since the dynamics of the auxiliary field variables are intrinsically reversible, the embedding does not introduce any artificial irreversibility.
-This allows us to use the Markov field dynamics as a starting point to define a consistent stochastic thermodynamics of non-Markov dynamics.

-Our theory offers a thermodynamic guiding-principle for modelling experimental fluctuations.
-Indeed, the time-reversal symmetric condition (Assumption 1 and 2) should be imposed when experimentalists make models of history-dependent thermal fluctuations based on the non-Markov jump model~\eqref{eq:def_history_dependent_Poisson}; otherwise, the model might be inconsistent with thermodynamic laws.